znsio/perfiz/README.md

 While we are opinionated about what a performance test setup should be, it is up to you to decide how you want to leverage Perfiz.
 * **Monitoring Platform** - No Gatling or Karate Tests, no problem.
 Perfiz can be a "quick to spin up", Performance Monitoring Stack.
-* **Performance Testing Learning Platform** - Perf Testing is a lot more than just the tooling and the setup can be quite daunting to people who are new to this area.
-Developers and Testers can avoid getting stuck in getting their setup right and instead focus on learning how design, run and analyse Performance Tests.
-Even as an experienced Perf Tester / Tuner, it may help you expereiment quickly and focus on learning about application behavior on your local machine.
+* **Learning Platform** - Perf Testing is a lot more than just tooling.
+Also setting up the tools can be quite daunting to people who are new to this area.
+Developers and Testers can avoid getting stuck in getting their setup right and instead focus on learning how to design, run and analyse Performance Tests.
+Even as an experienced Perf Tester / Tuner, it may help you experiment quickly and focus on learning about application behavior on your local machine.

 In short **use it how you like it**